A Games-in-Games Paradigm for Strategic Hybrid Jump-Diffusions: Hamilton-Jacobi-Isaacs Hierarchy and Spectral Structure: Application: Cross-layer Avellaneda-Stoikov Game

 \subsection{Macro Equilibrium (Outer HJI)}

-Let $f_t$ (Attacker) and $g_t$ (Stabilizer) control the regime generator $\mu_{ij}(f,g)$ and micro-parameters.
+To retain the notation customary in this application, let $f_t$ denote the Attacker and $g_t$ the Stabilizer; this reverses the local role labels used for $(f_i,g_i)$ in the LQ specialization above, and the minimax order below is correspondingly $\min_g\max_f$.
+These controls shape the regime generator $\mu_{ij}(f,g)$ and micro-parameters.
 We posit that the macro-agents optimize against the \emph{anticipated} inventory cost priced in by the Market Maker.
 Thus, the outer-layer running cost $\varphi_i(q;f,g)$ is defined directly by the risk function $\theta_i$ over the horizon $\tau$:

-This modeling choice implies a \emph{sentiment-driven interaction}: the macro-attacker seeks to maximize the Market Maker's forward-looking risk assessment (which drives liquidity drying), rather than merely the instantaneous volatility.
+This modeling choice implies a \emph{sentiment-driven interaction}: the macro-attacker targets the Market Maker's forward-looking risk assessment, the channel driving liquidity drying, with instantaneous volatility serving only as one input.

 The macro value function $U_i(t,q)$, representing the cumulative market stress, satisfies the Isaacs equation:

 \begin{remark}[Behavioral Interpretation] By utilizing the integrated variance $w_i(\tau)$ within the running cost, this formulation creates a feedback loop where the macro-agents are highly sensitive to \emph{future} regime risks.
 The switching probability enters twice: once in the MM's pricing ($w_i$) and again in the outer value dynamics ($\sum \mu_{ij} \Delta U$).
 This creates a ``Hyper-Alert'' equilibrium where attackers preemptively strike as soon as the \emph{expectation} of future volatility rises, mirroring the self-fulfilling nature of liquidity crises. \end{remark}